OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Octoterra converts CaC projects back to regular projects as part of the migration.
 The project can be converted back to CaC on the destination space.

 However, be aware that Octopus does not support sharing project CaC configuration between two projects.
 You are prevented from doing so with multiple projects on a single Octopus instance.
-While you are not prevented from configuring two projects against a shared CaC project configuration from multiple Octopus instance, there are cases where the CaC configuration references space specific resource IDs, such as step templates, which have unique (and incompatible) IDs across spaces and instances.
+While you are not prevented from configuring two projects against a shared CaC project configuration from multiple Octopus instances, there are cases where the CaC configuration references space specific resource IDs, such as step templates, which have unique (and incompatible) IDs across spaces and instances.
 This means you can not assume you can configure a new project in a new space or on a new instance against an existing project CaC configuration hosted in Git.

 The recommended solution is to convert the projects in the destination space to a new directory or Git repository.
 This ensures that the new projects have valid CaC configuration.